One of the Screenwriters of the Original Aladdin Has a Big Complaint About the Remake

 Hint: it involves money.

 Recently, we got the first teaser of Disney’s live-action remake of Aladdin.
-It was just a mood piece—though not exactly cryptic, come on, it’s Aladdin—but it revealed the style of the new film and included a couple iconic lines of dialogue.
+It was just a mood piece—though not exactly cryptic, come on, it’s Aladdin—but it revealed the style of the new film and included a couple of iconic lines of dialogue.
 For certain viewers of the teaser, though, like screenwriter Terry Rossio, who has a writing credit on the film, that’s the source of a lot of frustration.

 According to Rossio, one of four writers credited on the film, Disney’s live-action remakes are not included in the terms of the deal laid out by the studio for royalties, and as such, Disney is under no legal obligation to compensate creators of the original films.